heitmanr/nxos_dom-monitor/README.md

 (1) copy the python-script to the local bootdisk:
 (2) add the EEM-Commands to the running-config

-the Applet should run 1x immedeately and after 24h again and than every day
+the Applet should run 1x immedeately and after 24h again and then every day